ephbaum/ephbaumdotdev/src/content/blog/2021/02/2021-02-07-on-being-a-capable-impostor.md

 It still does decades later.

-That’s the thing of it, I have been doing this personally and professionally for several decades now.
+That's the thing of it, I have been doing this personally and professionally for several decades now.
 Typing that out makes me feel old, but it remains a true statement.

 My journey from kid playing with a computer from RadioShack to Engineering Manager has been a wild adventure of trial and error, and whole lot of education.

 I started working at [CompUSA](https://en.wikipedia.org/wiki/CompUSA) as a kid in the 90s - I quickly, at the speed of retail, rose from cashier to customer service, to front end lead to manager.
 I was cross trained on the tech desk.
 A+.
-I continued with MCP+, MCSE, etc. One thing I really remember about CompUSA was [Chumbawumba’s Tub Thumper](https://youtu.be/2H5uWRjFsGc), which played incessantly.
+I continued with MCP+, MCSE, etc. One thing I really remember about CompUSA was [Chumbawumba's Tub Thumper](https://youtu.be/2H5uWRjFsGc), which played incessantly.
 I also remember learning and learning more about how to learn.

 I had CompuServe, then AOL I had a ISP's dial-up, and eventually a 56k modem, before finally broadband.
 I gamed online.
 I played a lot of games and took part in a lot of game communities.